ngrigoletti/mule-kernel-4.9-dockers/README.md

 ## Troubleshooting

-- Build fails on non-amd64 with `Dockerfile`: use the Temurin or Debian variant.
+- Build fails on non-amd64 with `Dockerfile.eclipse-temurin-alpine-x86_64`: use the Temurin or Debian variant.
 - No logs on console: verify `conf/log4j2.xml` exists inside the container (it is created at build time) and that you're not overriding `conf` with an empty host mount.
 - App not starting: check `/opt/mule/logs/mule.log` for deployment errors.